databricks-industry-solutions/diy-llm-qa-bot/README.md

 1. Clone solution accelerator repository in Databricks using [Databricks Repos](https://www.databricks.com/product/repos)
 2. Attach the `RUNME` notebook to any cluster and execute the notebook via Run-All.
 A multi-step-job describing the accelerator pipeline will be created, and the link will be provided.
 The job configuration is written in the RUNME notebook in json format.
 3. Execute the multi-step-job to see how the pipeline runs.
 4. You might want to modify the samples in the solution accelerator to your need, collaborate with other users and run the code samples against your own data.
 To do so start by changing the Git remote of your repository  to your organization’s repository vs using our samples repository (learn more).
-You can now commit and push code, collaborate with other user’s via Git and follow your organization’s processes for code development.
+You can now commit and push code, collaborate with other users via Git and follow your organization’s processes for code development.

 The cost associated with running the accelerator is the user's responsibility.